mkarg75/arca-stressng/README.md

-tressng workload plugin for Arcaflow
+# Stressng workload plugin for Arcaflow

 arca-stressng is a workload plugin for the [stressng](https://github.com/ColinIanKing/stress-ng) benchmark tool.
 It is using the [Arcaflow python SDK](https://github.com/arcalot/arcaflow-plugin-sdk-python).